 We place a high priority on caring for and supporting our students.
-This is reflected in the fact that Bangor is rated one of the top universities in the UK for student support (Times Higher Education).
+This is reflected in the fact that Bangor is in the Top 5 in the UK for Student Support (WhatUni?
+Student Choice Awards 2018).

 From Welcome Week onwards, you'll be given as much help and support as possible with health and welfare matters as well as your academic work.